Network segmentation for vehicle telemetry in Home Assistant

 First, check isolation.
 From the vehicle VLAN, confirm that access to the rest of the home network is blocked.
 From the trusted side, confirm that Home Assistant can reach MQTT and any approved service, and nothing more.
 Then verify telemetry flow.
 Publish a test message to MQTT and confirm Home Assistant sees it.
 If the vehicle exposes live data, watch it update and make sure stale values age out cleanly.

-Acceptance testing is simple.
+The acceptance test is simple.
 The car should still function for the approved features.
 Home Assistant should still receive the expected telemetry.
 No other device should gain access just because the bridge is present.

 Deployment & Rollout